IHRA definition of antisemitism: Initial publication

-At the suggestion of the AJC, the EUMC director organized a meeting of Jewish representatives to discuss the new definition of antisemitism which had been drafted by Stern; the consultation involved representatives of the AJC and European Jewish Congress, the EUMC director and head of research, and the ODIHR Tolerance and Non-Discrimination program director and antisemitism expert.
+At the suggestion of the AJC, the EUMC director organized a meeting of Jewish representatives to discuss the new definition of antisemitism which had been drafted.
+The consultation involved representatives of the AJC and European Jewish Congress, the EUMC director and head of research, and the ODIHR Tolerance and Non-Discrimination program director and antisemitism expert.
 The outcome was negotiated between Andrew Baker, Stern's colleague at the AJC, and Beate Winkler, director of the EUMC.
-Again Stern was tasked with drafting the final text.
-Additionally, according to Michael Whine of the Community Security Trust, "the Director of the ODIHR Tolerance and Non-Discrimination Division and the Advisor on Antisemitism played an active role in formulating the Working Definition."
+According to Michael Whine of the Community Security Trust, the Director of the ODIHR Tolerance and Non-Discrimination Division and the Advisor on Antisemitism "played an active role in formulating the Working Definition".

-On 28 January 2005, the EUMC published on its website a working definition of antisemitism which shared many features of Stern's earlier draft.
+On 28 January 2005, the EUMC published a working definition of antisemitism on its website that shared many features of Stern's earlier draft.
 Winkler published the definition "without formal review by her political overseers".
-Marcus writes that it was a "working definition" in two senses: a working guide to identifying antisemitism in practice, and a work-in-progress as opposed to a final statement to be approved by the EU's political leadership: "for this reason, formal endorsement was neither sought nor obtained."
+Marcus writes that it was a "working definition" in two senses: a working guide to identifying antisemitism in practice, and a work-in-progress as opposed to a final statement to be approved by the EU's political leadership, and "for this reason, formal endorsement was neither sought nor obtained".

-The stated purpose of the definition was to "provide a guide for identifying incidents, collecting data and supporting the implementation and enforcement of legislation dealing with antisemitism", and the working definition stated: "Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
-Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities."
+The stated purpose of the working definition was to "provide a guide for identifying incidents, collecting data and supporting the implementation and enforcement of legislation dealing with antisemitism".
+It said:

 The definition included the concept of collective antisemitism.
-Several examples relate to animus towards Israel, including both Holocaust inversion and the application of double standards to Israel.
-The definition states that "However, criticism of Israel similar to that leveled against any other country cannot be regarded as antisemitic."
+Several examples relate to animus towards Israel, including both Holocaust inversion and the application of double standards to Israel, although the definition also says that "criticism of Israel similar to that leveled against any other country cannot be regarded as antisemitic".
 The EUMC separated the working definition with eleven examples.
-This was presented as two separate groups, the first six examples were antisemitic tropes and the following five examples were introduced with the sentence: "Examples of the ways in which antisemitism manifests itself with regard to the state of Israel taking into account the overall context could include".
+This was presented as two separate groups: the first six examples were antisemitic tropes and the remaining five examples were introduced as "Examples of the ways in which antisemitism manifests itself with regard to the state of Israel taking into account the overall context".

 The EUMC working definition was prominently referenced by the OSCE Cordoba conference in June that year.
-According to Lerman, the definition was promoted by the AJC, other American Jewish organizations, national Jewish representative bodies, Jewish defence organizations, the Israeli government, pro-Israel advocacy groups, and was approved by the OSCE and other pan-European organizations.
+According to Lerman, the definition was promoted by the AJC, other American Jewish organizations, national Jewish representative bodies, Jewish defence organizations, the Israeli government, and pro-Israel advocacy groups.
+It was approved by the OSCE and other pan-European organizations.
 According to Lerman, the EUMC working definition was widely criticized and the organization was put under pressure by supporters and critics of the definition.